tpltnt/experiments_in_c/README.md

-experiments_in_c
+experiments in C
 ================

-just some scribbles in C, nothing special
+Just some scribbles in C. Nothing special, more a distributed notebook.